fiadone/toolchain/packages/toolbox/cursor/README.md

 It removes all global event listeners.

-⚠️ Attention: by destroying *Cursor* globally all the collected information will stop to be updated and no more events will be dispatched.
+> ⚠️ __Attention__: by destroying *Cursor* globally all the collected information will stop to be updated and no more events will be dispatched.
 Consequently, any *Cursor* instance will result broken.

 ## Examples